 - Pregnancy & Breastfeeding

-- What is the dosage of benzodiazepines and cyclobenzaprine?
+What is the difference between benzodiazepines and cyclobenzaprine?

 - Benzodiazepines and cyclobenzaprine are used to treat muscle spasms.